-The food on the Grand Tour des Combins trek offers a delightful variety, reflecting the unique cultures of Italy and Switzerland.
+The food on the Tour du Mont Blanc trek offers a delightful variety, reflecting the unique cultures of France, Italy, and Switzerland.
 Each country brings its own specialties, and accommodations along the way offer a mix of traditional dishes.
+Expect a typical Haute-Savoie menu with options like raclette, tartiflette, and rösti, though in places like Courmayeur, Italy, pizza is a must-try.